futurefabric/govuk-prototyping-rails/README.md

 ### Breadcrumbs and related links

-If you want either of this things to appear on a page, change the variable to true in the appropriate controller.
+If you want either of these things to appear on a page, change the variable to true in the appropriate controller.

 Then copy the following two files from app/views/examples to the folder of the view you want them to appear in: